Capitanich’s inexplicable smile

 2023-06-18 18:47:43

 Jorge Capitanich he is an extremely intelligent man.
-Anyone who has ever tried it could have checked it out.
+Anyone who has ever tried it might have checked it out.
 A descendant of Montenegrin immigrants, he was secretary to the Peronist governor of Chaco Danilo Baroni when he was just 22 years old.
 Already an accountant, he held sub-secretaries in the Ministry of Social Development and Economy in the Menem (and Cavallo) government.
 He did not stop accumulating titles, scholarships and master’s degrees until he jumped onto the big stage of politics in Duhalde’s provisional government, as head of the Cabinet of Ministers, a position that he was going to repeat with the Kirchners.
 In today’s STEP he goes in search of his fourth term as governor of the province.
 He is a very superficial bio, but it speaks of a man trained in the studio and, above all, in politics.

 The governor’s first reaction to the scandal over the disappearance and probable death of Cecilia Strzyzowski should not be surprising.
 The water reaches his knees, for the moment: two of the main homicide suspects are candidates for provincial legislator and mayor on his list of the Chaco Front that is competing in the primaries.
 Actually they are no longer, but their names are on those ballots this Sunday.